ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 ## Role-Based Access Control (RBAC) Authorization

-Role-based access control (RBAC) is a method of regulating access to resources beased on the roles of individual users within the organization.
+Role-based access control (RBAC) is a method of regulating access to resources based on the roles of individual users within the organization.
 Essentially, what users are allowed to do and access within the cluster.